Frequently Asked Questions

 About how I will be assessed ...

-The University Admissions Office has also prepared answers to a more general list of frequently asked questions.
+The University Recruitment and Admissions Team has also prepared answers to a more general list of frequently asked questions.